 For many decades, the National Park Service had adhered to outdated ideas in its presentations of park geology.
 It continued to emphasize scenery and wildlife while focusing attention on visitor services rather than visitor education.
 But by 1990, the National Park Service realized that its geologic presentations had fallen well behind scientific advancements.

 Today, the National Park Service’s Geologic Resources Division employs 30 geologists.
-One of their most important jobs is continuously upgrading the parks’ educational exhibits, signage, and presentations to reflect modern geologic theories and making explanations of the parks’ geology accurate, up-to-date, interesting, and understandable to all visitors, including those with no background in geology.
+One of their most important jobs is upgrading the parks’ educational exhibits, signage and presentations.

 Along with the world’s most magnificent rock collection, the national parks have also been called the world’s greatest set of outdoor classrooms.
-Geology courses at numerous colleges and universities rely heavily on field trips, and the national parks are a favorite destination.
-Because of the memorable nature of the parks’ landforms, these field trips are an effective teaching tool that makes it easy to visualize, understand, and remember the geologic processes that created them.
+Geology courses at numerous colleges and universities rely heavily on field trips.
+The national parks are a favorite destination.

 But anyone can transform a visit to the national parks and monuments into an exciting and educational geology field trip.
-All that’s needed is to remember to take full advantage of the visitor centers and educational centers that bring the parks’ geology to life through updated and improved ranger programs, exhibits, and interpretive displays.
+All that’s needed is to remember to take full advantage of the visitor centers and educational centers.
+They bring the parks’ geology to life through updated and improved ranger programs, exhibits, and interpretive displays.

 An excellent primer to national park field trips is Geology of the National Parks (2020, Kendall/Hunt Publishing Company, Dubuque, Iowa) by David Foster, David Hacker, and Ann Harris.
-Now in its seventh updated edition, this work is available digitally or as a 1,200-page, loose-leaf-format book.
 Both formats have hundreds of excellent photographs and maps, as well as a dedicated chapter for each of 59 geologically oriented national parks.
 While the 2020 edition is an excellent reference, it is not inexpensive; the hardbound 6th edition (2004) is more affordable and still widely available.

 Now that geology has come of age in the National Park System, there’s no better time to enjoy the parks’ remarkable beauty, vistas, and landforms, and to learn about the science behind the scenery.